The property sector has been known to have a traditional way of conducting itself, even as the property business has changed beyond recognition.

 “You invite browsers on your website to have a live chat, to discuss what they might want from you.
-It’s not a hard sell, but it does provide a way in to begin a dialogue with them,” Russell states.
+It’s not a hard sell, but it does provide a way in to begin a dialogue with them,” Paul states.

 Added Analytic Value

 Live chat can be fully integrated into an existing website, providing full visibility of visiting users, and enabling businesses to build up a clearer picture of their customers’ needs, worries and concerns.

 “For property businesses, knowing what their customers’ pain points are provides enormous opportunities and can help refine their whole approach to interacting with customers, as well as driving greater sales conversions”

 The UK property market is full of uncertainty, but developing a greater understanding of their customers’ needs can only help property professionals thrive in testing times.